Huegoxaga/notes/python/README.md

-from folder.file import function from folder.file import classA, classB from .folder import file # . represent the current folder of the running python script
+from folder.file import function from folder.file import classA, classB from .folder import file # . represent the current folder of the running python script from ..folder import file # .. represent the parent folder of the running python script
 ```

 ### Show Version